ISISComputingGroup/ibex_developers_manual/aSub-records.md

 `prec` has been passed through here as a reference to the aSub record.
 Changes made to this variable will influence the values in EPICS PVs.

 ### Add the C++ header file to the support module makefile

+# Where to find examples?
+- Fermi Chopper
+- Keithley 2700
+- Keyence TM-3001P